FOLLOW AHS

 Did you find that your previous experience from India translated well to the work you’re doing here?

-Was one of the things that you did in Canada include upgrading your skills, or getting certifications to help you advance your application?
+Did you upgrade your skills or get certifications to help you advance your application?

 There are free courses, and there is so much research you can do, especially when you’re preparing and trying to understand those transferable skills we spoke about, going from a different country to here.
 Sometimes, it’s just about knowing the right language to use, and just learning to articulate that.